Skip to main content

 Nesting

-Nesting <RedrawProvider> is idempotent.
-If you do want an isolated instance, e.g. a separate device or distinct options such as timestampQuery, use <LocalRedrawProvider>.
+Nesting <RedrawProvider> is idempotent: a nested provider reuses the enclosing device instead of creating a second one.
+If you do want an isolated device, e.g. with distinct options such as timestampQuery, use <LocalRedrawProvider>.

 <RedrawProvider>